CHNFTQ/Capricorn/Capricorn_Figures/Readme.md

 ## Capricorn_Figures
-You can re-plot the figures including metrics, ablation studies, cross-chromosome experiments as well as cross-chromosome&cell-line experiments using draw_capricorn.py or draw-capricorn.ipynb (they are just the same with different file types) in this folder.
+You can plot figures of our main results, ablation studies, cross-chromosome results as well as cross-chromosome&cell-line results with `draw_capricorn.py` or `draw-capricorn.ipynb`.

+You can calculate and plot the improvement over loop F1 score on submatrices with `submatrices_loop_calc.py` and `submatrices_loop_improvement_plot.py`.

+You can plot hic submatrices (with the loops) with `plot_hic_area.py`.